 And then I had my son…

-I’ve had two beautiful (if I do say so, myself) baby boys.
-My first is now four years old and my second was delivered by c-section last September.
+I’ve had two beautiful (if I do say so, myself) baby boys (with a third on the way!).
+My first is now five years old and my second was delivered via C-section in September of 2016.
 After delivering my first son I was waaay too concerned about this concept of getting my body back.
 I weighed myself all the time and was so focused on seeing the same number on the scale that I had seen on the day I got my first positive pregnancy test.
 I’m guilty of falling into this mindset and I’m not afraid to admit that I am still a work in progress.

 After delivering my second son, I remember being told that my stomach would never look the same.
 My first thought, of course, was “I’ll show them!”
 It’s pretty embarrassing to admit now that one of my main concerns after bringing a human being into the world was “getting my body back”.